proftpd/proftpd/README.md

 - Per directory ".ftpaccess" configuration similar to Apache's ".htaccess".

-- Designed to run either as a stand-alone server or from inetd.
+- Designed to run either as a stand-alone server or from `inetd`/`xinetd`.

 - Multiple virtual FTP servers and anonymous FTP services.

-- Multiple passwd files.
+- Multiple password files.

 - Shadow password support, including support for expired accounts.